-4.1.5.
+4.1.4.
 MCST/CBLT addressing examples

-The following is an example of MCST and CBLT addressing for four V785 boards plugged into a VME crate.
+The following is an example of MCST and CBLT addressing for four V1785 boards plugged into a VME crate.
 The steps to be performed to access the boards are as follows:

-- 1. Set the MCST address (see § 4.8) for all boards via VME Base Address or geographical addressing (if available); - 2.
-Set the bits F_B and L_B of the MCST Control Register (see § 4.18) according to the operational status (active or inactive) of each board and to its position in the chain (first, intermediate or last); - 3.
+- 1. Set the MCST address (see § 4.8) for all boards via VME Base Address; - Set the bits F_B and L_B of the MCST Control Register (see § 4.18) according to the operational status (active or inactive) of each board and to its position in the chain (first, intermediate or last); - 3.
 Write or read the boards via MCST/CBLT addressing.